OneDrive/onedrive-api-docs/odata/optional-query-parameters.md

 ```

 By submitting the request with the `select=name,size` query string, the objects
 in the response will only have those property values included.
-However, by default, the **id** value
+When using the
-will always be returned even if its not specified.
+select statement, you need to specify all properties to return in the statement.

 <!-- { "blockType": "example", "@odata.type": "oneDrive.item", "isCollection": true, "truncated": true } -->
 ```json